dabit3/graphql-api-cdk-serverless-postgres/README.md

 git clone https://github.com/dabit3/graphql-api-cdk-serverless-postgres.git
 ```

-2. Change into the directory and install dependencies
+2. Change into the new directory and install dependencies

 ```sh
 cd graphql-api-cdk-serverless-postgres